kbdar/EDFConsumptionViz/README.md

 ## Electricity Consumption data visualization

-This demo demonstrates how you can use __MongoDB TIME SERIES collections__ to reduce your storage size for time series data using the electricity consumption as an example.
+This demo demonstrates how you can use__MongoDB TIME SERIES collections__ and __MongoDB Developer Data Platform__  to build a fully functional system to retrieve your electricity meter data, drastically reduce your data storage footprint for time series data and reduce architectural complexity of your system.
 Here is what the data size in my 2 collections looks like.
 The data size is small for me but you can interpolate it for millions of customers that an energy provider has and get an idea.
 In my case as you can see I have a reduction of 95% in data size and 90% in storage size
 <table><tr><td><img src='/image/comparison.png' alt=“” height="100" width="fit"></td></tr></table>

 ## Data Source

 This demo is French market specific.
-EDF/Enedis have installed electronic metres called "Linky" in French households that transmit your energy consumption every 30 mins to your electricity provider (EDF,Total etc).
-The providers have developped applications that you can access to view your energy consumption.
+EDF/Enedis have installed electronic meters called "Linky" in French households that transmit your energy consumption every 30 mins to your electricity provider (EDF,Total etc).
+The providers have developed applications that you can access to view your energy consumption.
 The data is also available in open source format over an API provided by different energy providers.
 I am connecting via this API to download my energy consumption reported at a frequency of every 30 minutes from the meter but downloadable as one single daily consumption file with data points every 30 minutes.

 ## The Code
 Here is a short description of what the code does:
 1. settings.py: Parameters for your import2Years.py program.
-2. Optional - import2Years.py: Code to download the 2 years historic data, format it into smaller documents and insert same data into 2 MongoDB collections (1 normal and 1 time series collection).
+2. Optional - import2Years.py: Code to download the 2 years historic data, format it into smaller documents and insert the same data into 2 MongoDB collections (1 normal and 1 time series collection).
-   Note: I have used a sleep in the function to only have 1 request/second.
+   Note: I have used “sleep” in the function to only have 1 request/second.
 If you execute a lot of requests you will get blocked by the API provider.
-3. trigger.js: A function to associate to your scheduled trigger in MongoDB Atlas that rill run once a day to get the previous days consumption data.
+3. trigger.js: A function to associate to your scheduled trigger in MongoDB Atlas that will run once a day to get the previous day's consumption data.
 4. formatDate.js: Used by triggers.js to format the date as required by the API.
 ---
 ## Setup

 __1. Configure the MongoDB Atlas Environment__
-* Log-on to your [Atlas account](http://cloud.mongodb.com) If you do not have a MongoDB Atlas cluster, you can create an account for free and a life time free cluster M0 on MongoDB Atlas.
+* Log-on to your [Atlas account](http://cloud.mongodb.com) If you do not have a MongoDB Atlas cluster, you can create an account for free and a lifetime free cluster M0 on MongoDB Atlas.
 * In the project's Security tab, choose to add a new user, e.g. __main_user__, and for __User Privileges__ specify __Read and write to any database__ (make a note of the password you specify)
 * In the Security tab, add a new __IP Whitelist__ and allow access from everywhere.
 * Create a free M0 (or a paid M10 if you wish)cluster based 3 node replica-set in a cloud provider region of your choice.